qwe2820435o2/SceneGuide/README.md

 │  ├─                               RDB memory analysis
 │  ├─                               Redis list compression effect comparison │  ├─                               Redis parameter normalization
-│  └─                               Use pipeline to optimize performance and memory usage
+│  ├─                               Two persistence mechanisms, RDB and AOF │  ├─                               Use pipeline to optimize performance and memory usage │  └─                               Why is redis sentinel cluster not working with only 2 nodes
 |
 └─ README.md                   File Description